-- Natural fertiliser: Many cultures believe that “what you give out is what you get back”.
+Natural fertiliser: Many cultures believe that “what you give out is what you get back”.
 This is true with soil.
 The more you put into your garden soil, the more you will get out.
-In natural forests, birds, animals, insects and leaf litter all offer nutrients for the surrounding trees and plants.
-A garden may have difficultly with nutrient-return process if we don’t have other elements supplying them these nutrients.
+In natural forests, birds, animals, insects and leaf litter offer nutrients for the surrounding trees and plants.
+However, a garden may have difficulty with the nutrient-return process if we don’t have other elements supplying these nutrients.
 So I like to boost my plants with a bit of ‘worm juice’, compost and other bio-fertilisers.
-This is especially for plants in pots, pallets or containers, as they need regular fertilising.
-Try creating Duck weed for your compost or natural fertiliser.
-There are other recipes for natural fertiliser here.
+This is mainly for plants in pots, pallets or containers, as they need regular fertilising.

-- Companion Planting is about planting mutually beneficial plants together.
-By combining plants that require different nutrients and have different growth lengths you create a garden where plants are not competing and therefore are beneficial for each other providing ‘pest’ control and soil improvement.
+Companion Planting is about planting mutually beneficial plants together.
+By combining plants that require different nutrients and have different growth lengths, you create a garden where plants are not competing and, therefore, helpful, providing ‘pest’ control and soil improvement.

 Permie Hint: Check the location of your garden.
-Create a garden that is close enough to your house so you to feel the pull to get your hands dirty.
-Some people get inspired to go gardening even if it means going for a drive into the Community gardens whereas others need to be able to see their garden constantly to be enticed into it.
+Create a garden close enough to your house so you feel the pull to get your hands dirty.
+Some people get inspired to go gardening even if it means going for a drive into the Community gardens, whereas others need to see their garden constantly to be enticed into it.
 I like my garden close to my kitchen to save time, energy and bring green into my life 🙂

 Author: Laila Helena